DeepBrain-AI/docs/versioned_docs/version-1.3.x/aihuman/android-sdk/aiplayer/basic-features.md

 - AIEvent.AICLIPSET_RESTART_FROM_BUFFERING
 - AIEvent.AICLIPSET_PLAY_FAILED

-If there are some errors while 'send', the 'onAIPlayerError' will be called with AIError that contains which error has occured.
+If there are some errors while `send`, the 'onAIPlayerError' will be called with AIError that contains which error has occured.
 When AICLIPSET_PLAY_ERR or AI_SERVER_ERR occur, 'stopSpeaking()' will be called internally which means the speech queue will be cleared.

 ```java
 private IAIPlayerCallback iAIPlayerCallback = new IAIPlayerCallback() {